STnobile/TIK-TAK-TOE/README.md

 * We have a score table that is useful to keep the point on sight.

-  - You is the user player.
+  - You is the user player's score.
   - Tie is to check how many time the game has been even.
   - Ai is the computer that you compete.

 ![devises reponsive](/assets/images/score_point.png)

-# DEBUGGING
+# Debugging
  * Had some issue to insert the favicon images, after few research I realized that of some typos errors, so it was Impossible to get the file.

  * Met some issue on the logic of the keeping the score on display, also I was not able to connect the result to the inner text.